Rapeseed cultivation guide

 7.1 Harvest Time and Maturity Indications

-- The rapeseed is ready for harvest when:
+Rapeseed is ready for harvest when:

-- The pods change color from green to yellow-brown.
+The pods change color from green to yellow-brown.

-- Losses due to birds or insects.
+Losses caused by birds or insects.

-- growth in high humidity conditions.
+Fungal development under high humidity conditions.

-7.3 Seed Drying and Preparation
+7.2 Seed Drying and Preparation

-- Ideal harvest humidity: 8–10% to avoid losses.
+Ideal harvest moisture: 8–10% to prevent losses.

-- temperature: 40–45°C to maintain oil quality.
+Drying temperature: 40–45°C to maintain oil quality.